canonical/checkbox/docs/tutorial/using-checkbox/launcher.rst

 A note about config files
 =========================

-So far, you have customized Checkbox using a launcher file.
+So far, you have customised Checkbox using a launcher file.
 It is also possible to put these options in a configuration file that Checkbox will use when it is launched.
 The main difference is that you don't have to specify the launcher when running Checkbox.